thomivy/obsidian-supertino/README.md

 I’ve spent way too much time on customizing Obsidian, thousands of themes with millions of customizations, I believe a lot people do it too.
 It’s anti-productivity at this point, we need something that just works and is pleasant to use.

-1. You _could_, but you do not _have_ to install any plugin to use Cupertino. — Use plugins to disable features instead of enable.
-Cupertino works out of the box.
+1. **Less plguins.** — Plugins are only used for disabling features and fixing issues instead of adding.
+Cupertino works perfectly out of the box.
-2. The less customizations the better — Cupertino will never have customization.
+2. **Less customizations** — Cupertino will never have customization.
 More customization make you waste more time on fiddling.
-3. Minimalize visual noise, content is the key. — Obsidian's presence is minimized by blending into system style, so you can focus on what you're typing.
+3. **Less visual noise** — Content is the key.
+Cupertino makes Obsidian blend in system style, so you can focus on what you're typing.

 Cupertino is designed as I use Obsidian, while I'm trying to focus on being consistent, inconsistency happens.
 If you spot any, feel free to submit issues.